yandexdataschool/moseskit/README.md

 __That's all!__

-Test your installation with `./run_moses.sh` or `sudo ./run_moses.sh` if your docker is only available under root.
+Test your installation with `cd moseskit` and `./run_moses.sh`.
+Use `sudo ./run_moses.sh` if your docker is only available for root user.

 The script you've just launched trains phrase-based machine translation components and translates a small chunk of data.
 It may take half an hour to run.
 It's a perfect time to get a drink.